 Georgia's Railroad History & Heritage --

-2016 marks the seventeenth year of this website, which first went online in 1999 as a MindSpring personal web page.
+2017 marks the eighteenth year of this website, which first went online in 1999 as a MindSpring personal web page.
 The railga.com domain came in October of 2002.

 The project actually began, however, in the mid-1980s during a hike along the abandoned Seaboard line between Rockmart and Dallas.
 Wondering about the history of that railroad soon lead to many hours in three university libraries making hundreds of notes on the complicated genealogy of Georgia's railroads.
 During my research, I discovered that answering one question about a railroad's line of ancestry just leads to more questions about earlier ancestors and more time spent in libraries and archives.